BindlestickProductions/WindowPositionGem/README.md

-# WindowPositionGem
+# WindowPositionGemGem
 A gem for Amazon Lumberyard to set window position of your Lumberyard application.
 (Supports MS Windows only.)

 # Installation
-1. Clone and add 'WindowPosition' folder to your 'dev/Gems' folder.
-For example dev/Gems/WindowPosition
+1. Clone and add 'WindowPositionGem' folder to your 'dev/Gems' folder.
+For example dev/Gems/WindowPositionGem
-2. Use ProjectConfigurator to enable 'WindowPosition' gem for your project.
+2. Use ProjectConfigurator to enable 'WindowPositionGem' gem for your project.

 # Usage
 ## From command line: